Rosehill - Harris Park

 Rosehill - Harris Park is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Rosehill-Harris Park is one of the most culturally diverse areas in Australia, with 76.6% of its population speaking a language other than English at home and 73.8% born overseas.
-The predominant religion in Rosehill-Harris Park is Hinduism, comprising 41.7% of the population, which is higher than the Greater Sydney average of 28.8%.
-Regarding ancestry (country of birth of parents), the top three groups represented in Rosehill-Harris Park are Other (28.2%), Indian (27.8%), and English (8.6%).
+Rosehill-Harris Park, one of Australia's most culturally diverse areas, has 76.6% of its population speaking a language other than English at home and 73.8% born overseas.
+The predominant religion is Hinduism, with 41.7%, significantly higher than Greater Sydney's 28.8%.
+In terms of ancestry, the top groups are Other (28.2%), Indian (27.8%, substantially higher than the regional average of 18.4%), and English (8.6%).

 Frequently Asked Questions - Diversity